semgrep/semgrep-docs/docs/kb/semgrep-ci/jenkins-shared-library-with-semgrep.md

 These steps are for the Jenkins UI.

 1. Go to the Dashboard.
-2. Click **Manage Jenkins**.
+2. Click **<i class="fa-solid fa-gear"></i> Manage Jenkins**.
 3. Under **System Configuration**, click **System**.
 4. In the **Global Pipeline Libraries** section, define the library, including the name, version, and Git URL.

 ## Using the shared library in the Jenkins pipeline

 Once you have defined the shared library, you can use it in your pipelines.
-If you named the library "semgrep" in the Global Pipeline Libraries, calling it looks like:
+If you named the library "semgrep" in the Jenkins UI, calling it looks like:

 ```
 @Library('semgrep') _